le0pard/le0pard.github.io/_posts/chef/2013-01-05-chef-solo-getting-started-part-2.md

 tags:
 - chef
 - solo
-draft: true
 ---
 Hello my dear friends.
 Today we will continue talk about Chef Solo.
 All example code you can find here: [github.com/le0pard/chef-solo-example/tree/2.0](https://github.com/le0pard/chef-solo-example/tree/2.0).

-In [previous article](/2013/01/04/chef-solo-getting-started-part-1/) we discussed how to use Chef Solo, learned about knife, librarian and vagrant tools, which help us using and testing Chef Solo kitchen.
+In [the previous article](/2013/01/04/chef-solo-getting-started-part-1/) we discussed how to use Chef Solo, learned about knife, librarian and vagrant tools, which help us to use and testing Chef Solo kitchen.
 In this article we will learn cookbook structure and will write own cookbook.

 # Cookbook

 Cookbook is a collection of Chef recipes.
 All cookbooks like a Chef written on [Ruby](http://www.ruby-lang.org/).
 You already have seen how we get nginx cookbook and use "source" recipe from it to install nginx on our server.
-Let's look on structure of this cookbook:
+Let's look on the structure of this cookbook:

 {% highlight bash %}
 $ ls -la cookbooks/nginx